Giants vs. Rockies Predictions & Picks - September 16

 Giants Performance Insights

-- The Giants have played as the favorite in seven of their past 10 games and have gone 5-2 in those contests.
+- In eight games as the favorite over the last 10 matchups, the Giants have a record of 5-3.

-- In its last 10 games with a total, San Francisco and its opponents have combined to hit the over six times.
+- San Francisco and its opponents have combined to hit the over seven times in its last 10 games with a total.

 - The Giants did not cover its most recent game with a spread.

-- The Giants have a 69.2% chance to win this game based on the implied probability of the moneyline.
+- Sportsbooks have implied with the moneyline set for this matchup that the Giants have a 62.3% chance to win.

-- San Francisco has scored the 22nd-most runs in the majors this season with 632 (4.3 per game).
+- San Francisco has scored the 21st-most runs in the majors this season with 637 (4.3 per game).

-- The Giants have a 4.01 team ERA that ranks 11th across all league pitching staffs.
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.05).

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!